Self Install on Intel NUC7

 If you still find these steps too complicated to follow, you can

-buy a preinstalled HomeDrive device, from $99.
+buy a preinstalled HomeDrive device.